-Youth 17 and older who are accused of committing a crime are tried as adults.
-Starting October 1, 2019, NY State will raise the age of adult cases to 18.
+Youth 18 and older who are accused of committing a crime are tried as adults.
 If the NY court system considers you an adult and you have been arrested, you can learn more about the steps of adult cases on the New York State Courts website.

 Possible Outcomes Not every arrest leads to a criminal case, and there are many possible outcomes if you get arrested.
 If prosecutors do charge you and you plead guilty or are found guilty, the judge will decide on a sentence.
 Sentences can range from conditional discharge (release under certain conditions) and probation to fines and prison or jail time, or a combination.